3D Normal Coordinate Systems for Cortical Areas: Introduction

 \section{Introduction}

 A conspicuous feature of the mammalian brain is the folded cortex, i.e. cortical ribbon, which maximises surface area within a confined space with the folding varying in degree from large mammals to small ones \citep{Welker1990}.
 The cortex consists of neural tissue called gray matter, containing mostly neuronal cell bodies and unmyelinated fibers.
 The cortex can be divided into several regions or areas.
 For example, the human cortex has about 180 cortical regions \citep{Glasser2016} that serve different functional roles \citep{Rakic1988}, vary in size and are connected via white matter containing axonal, usually myelinated, fibers.
+At the microscopic level, each cortical region is composed of fundamental units called cortical columns \citep{Mountcastle1957} that traverse vertically from the white matter to the surface just below the pia matter.
+The cortical column consists of six layers that are stacked horizontally on top of each other \citep{Cajal1899}.
+The orthogonality of cortical columns stems from the fact that in the embryonic stage, columns are formed by neurons migrating through the initially flat cortical plate which in turns folds as the brain expands \citep{Geschwind2013}.

+Here cortical morphometry is more than volumetric analysis.
 The surface area of the interface with the white matter and thickness combine to yield the volume of the cortical cortex.
-Yet surface area and thickness can be differentially affected in development and disease due to the influence of genes \citep{Rakic1988} and environment \citep{Rakic2009}.
-So cortical morphometry is more than volumetric analysis \citep{Winkler2017}.
+Yet surface area and thickness can be differentially affected \citep{Winkler2018} in development and disease due to the influence of genes \citep{Rakic1988} and environment \citep{Rakic2009}.
+Expansion in surface area may be associated with increase in number of columns while increasing thickness may be associated with changes in the columnar microcircuitry \citep{Wagstyl2018}.